 We have published a list of specified certificates which includes Certificates of Competence issued before 26 November 2013, any other certificates issued before 26 November 2013 which we recognise as valid and all accredited certificates issued after 26 November 2013.

 I previously relied on "grandfather rights" How do I get a specified certificate?

 Specific training/ certification arrangements have been made for those who have relied on 'grandfather rights'.
 City and Guilds Land Based Services has developed a new Level 2 Award in the 'Safe Use of Pesticides, replacing Grandfather Rights'.

 Alternatively, you can obtain one of the existing Level 2 Safe Use of Pesticide awards appropriate to the work and type of equipment you use.
 You must take this route if you intend to work as a contractor or apply plant protection products to land you or your employer do not own.

 What is the new Level 2 Award in the "Safe Use of Pesticides, replacing Grandfather Rights"?

-The new qualification will take account of the fact that people previously working under “grandfather rights” should already have some form of training and may have many years experience in working with pesticides.
-In recognition of this, the qualification has been developed so as to take significantly less time, and cost less, than the existing Level 2 qualifications for pesticide users.
+The new qualification will take account of the fact that people previously working under 'grandfather rights' should already have some form of training and may have many years of experience working with PPPs.
+In recognition of this, the qualification has been developed to take significantly less time, and cost less, than the existing Level 2 qualifications for pesticide users.

 The training will be based on a workbook, setting out the required knowledge, which can be studied at the candidate's convenience.
 This will be followed up with a practical assessment of competence.
 As with all Level 2 pesticide awards, the training modules will be based on the type of equipment to be used.
 The assessment should generally be possible at the candidate's premises, an assessment centre or at an alternative suitable venue.